 Your source for neighborhood news, events, and updates in Midtown.

-As a result of the pandemic, we're switching it up for this year's holiday home tour to feature a community-wide online celebration of the season!
+Are you decorating your home for the holidays?
+We want you on the Midtown Holiday Light Tour map!
 The Midtown Holiday Light Tour: Home for the Holidays presented by Bedel Financial will feature festively decorated exteriors of Midtown homes pinpointed on an interactive map on our website.

 Midtown Indianapolis Inc. | 3965 N. Meridian Street, Suite G | Indianapolis, IN 46208

 Our mission: To enhance the sense of place, attract community and business development, to support our many local businesses and cultural institutions and to encourage public/private investment in Midtown.

 Midtown Indianapolis, Inc. is a 501(c)(3) non-profit organization dedicated to the economic growth and revitalization of a 12-square mile region known as Midtown Indianapolis.
 Our focus is on making things happen by creating connections and advocating for projects and programs that positively impact quality of life and economic vitality in Midtown Indianapolis.